-I, Addie Lily, am a Candidate for public office in Dallas County, Last night at Brown Chapel Church, I requested the privilege to speak to my people as their candidate for Tax Assessor.
+I, Addie Lily, am a Candidate for Mrs. Addie Lily public office in Dallas County.
+Last night at Brown Chapel Church, I requested the privilege to speak to my people as their candidate for Tax Assessor.
 Rev. P.H.
 Lewis, Vice-President of the DCVL, refused to allow me to speak.
-He said, "We don't have any candidates running anywayl" This refusal hurt me deeply because (No. 1) four years ago when we had our first march, I was there, willing to lend a hand in whatever I could do for my freedom and everybody's.
+He said, "We don't have any candidates running anyway!"
+This refusal hurt me deeply because (No. 1) four years ago when we had our first march, I was there, willing to lend a hand in whatever I could do for my freedom and everybody's.
 If it had cost my life, I was determined to be there.
 (No. 2) I'm hurt because I know that the way is being darkened for the future--for our young people--and I know that we as adults are responsible to create a light so that our children will be able to see the way and get to the top of the hill.
-(No. 3) In 1964, I was wounded-standing for dignity and fighting for freedom--and last night, I was not even allowed to speak to the people I am fighting for.
+(No. 3) In 1964, I was wounded-standing for dignity and fighting for lem.
+She seem to be very intelligence. freedom -- and last night, I was not even allowed to speak to the people I am fighting for.